cosmos/cosmos-sdk/docs/sdk/overview.rst

 The SDK design optimizes flexibility and security.
-The framework is designed around a modular execution stack which allows applications to mix and match modular elements as desired.
+The framework is designed around a modular execution stack which allows applications to mix and match elements as desired.
 In addition, all modules are sandboxed for greater application security.

 Framework Overview